Soyot language: Vowels

-Vowels may be short, long, or short pharyngealized, e.g. /ɯt/ "send", /ɯˁt/ "dog", /ɯːt/ "sound, voice".
+Vowels may be short, long, or short pharyngealized, e.g. ıt/ɯt/ "send", ît /ɯˁt/ "dog", /ɯːt/ "sound, voice".

 Soyot exhibits vowel harmony, that is, words containing front vowels take only suffixes containing front vowels, whereas words with back vowels take only suffixes with back vowels.

 Writing system

 Soyot is not commonly written.
 Rassadin employs a Cyrillic-based writing system to represent Soyot in his dictionaries and grammars.
 Certain letters are only found in Russian loanwords.